GSA/digitalgov.gov/content/posts/2019/04/2019-04-08-introducing-uswds-2.md

 {{< img src="uswds-2-illio9" align="left" >}}

-## Accessible Color System
+## An Accessible Color System

 ### From AA Large to AAA: Section 508 contrast made simple

 Making a good color decision means making an accessible color decision.
 The [USWDS 2.0 color system](https://v2.designsystem.digital.gov/design-tokens/color/overview/) makes it simple and predictable to pick accessible color pairs.
 Each USWDS system color has a numeric grade (like the `50` in `red-50`).
-The difference between any two colors’ grades is what we call the magic number.
-Magic numbers of 40+ achieve AA Large contrast, magic numbers of 50+ achieve AA contrast, and magic numbers of 70+ achieve AAA contrast.
+The difference between any two grades is what we call the magic number.
+Colors with magic numbers of 40+ achieve AA Large contrast, magic numbers of 50+ achieve AA contrast, and magic numbers of 70+ achieve AAA contrast.

 - Magic number makes contrast decisions a snap
 - Encourages accessible color choices for your mission and brand